-We offer the market-leading software intelligence platform, purpose-built for the enterprise cloud.
-We built our Dynatrace Software Intelligence Platform from the ground up to meet the challenges of running an enterprise cloud.
+We offer the market-leading software intelligence platform, purpose-built for dynamic multi-cloud environments.
+We built our Dynatrace Software Intelligence Platform from the ground up to meet the challenges of running and optimizing dynamic multi-cloud environments and the applications and services that run across them.
 Our Al-powered, full-stack, and completely automated platform provides deep insight into dynamic, web-scale, multi-cloud ecosystems.
 Dynatrace® is able to provide real-time actionable insights about the performance of our customers' entire software ecosystem by integrating high fidelity, web-scale data mapping its dependencies in real-time, and analyzing them with an open, explainable Al engine.
 Dynatrace® is brought to market through our global direct sales force and a network of partners.
 The combination of our market-leading platform and go-to-market strategy has allowed us to achieve the scale, growth, and margins that we believe will provide us the capital to continue investing in driving further product differentiation.